-In response to the ERW contamination, ODO deploys multi-task teams with a special focus towards the Jebel Mara location, areas where armed hostilities have occurred and communities hosting internally displaced persons.
+In response to the ERW contamination, ODO deploys rapid response and multi-task teams with a special focus towards the Jebel Mara location, areas where armed hostilities have occurred and communities hosting internally displaced persons.

 ODO provides technical support and capacity building to the National Mine Action Centre and to national implementing partners so as to enhance a sustainable national capacity.

 ODO supports weapon and ammunition management initiatives with national security actors to help reduce the potential theft of small arms and ammunition and mitigate the risk of unplanned explosions at storage facilities.
 ODO also provides technical advice to UNAMID Military and Formed Police Units to support compliance with International Ammunition Technical Guidelines (IATG).
-As the mission draws down, ODO weapons and ammunition management effort is focused more on the verification of UNAMID team sites identified for closure and the safe disposal of contingent owned shelf-life expired ammunition.
-This is aimed at ensuring that the team sites are free of ERW and small arms ammunition before they are handed over to the Government of Sudan.
+As the mission draws down, ODO weapons and ammunition management will focus more on the verification of UNAMID team sites identified for closure and the safe disposal of contingent-owned shelf-life expired ammunition, to ensure that the team sites are free of contamination before they are handed over to the Government of Sudan.